attilah/Tailwind.Oxide/README.md

 ## License

-Tailwind Oxide is distributed under the matching MIT license of TailwindCSS.
+Tailwind Oxide is distributed under the matching MIT license of Tailwind CSS.